-- 1. To find and compare Pretest mean scores of 1.
-Control group 2.
-Experimental group students in three branches of science with respect to Gender. - 2.
+- To find and compare the Posttest mean scores of Control group and Experimental group students in three branches of science namely Physics, Chemistry and Biology. - 2.
 To find and compare Posttest mean scores of 1.
 Control group 2.
-Experimental group students in three branches of science with respect to Gender.
+Experimental group students in three branches of science with respect to Gender. - 3.
+To find out the efficacy of 1.Conventional teaching 2.
+Interactive Whiteboard teaching in three branches of science namely Physics, Chemistry and Biology.